 Paula is a passionate educator who has taught K-12 general music, chorus, and percussion ensemble, most recently in the Fairfax County Public Schools in Virginia.
 She has experience with diverse… Read More ›

 Paula is a passionate educator who has taught K-12 general music, chorus, and percussion ensemble, most recently in the Fairfax County Public Schools in Virginia.
 She has experience with diverse methods of instruction, such as Kodaly and Dalcroze, and she is certified in Orff Schulwerk.
-A graduate of George Mason University, Paula earned her B.M. in Music Education, summa cum laude, is a certified music educator.
+A graduate of George Mason University, Paula earned her B.M. in Music Education, summa cum laude, and is a certified music educator.
 Paula recently completed her Master’s degree in Music Education and is currently studying Industrial and Organizational Psychology at Baruch College.

 In addition to her work at the Harmony Program, Paula also maintains a piano studio for private instruction and sings with the Young New Yorkers’ Chorus.